qibo02/qibo02/README.md

 **`Not a robot, but Homo sapiens`**

 👋Hi, my name is Muhammad Naqib or my alias name is qibo.
-Currently working as IT Specialist, also do ⌨️programming and 🤖robotics on free time.
-Still learning📖 on frontend tech stack to pursue career in frontend developer🚀.
+Do ⌨️programming and 🤖robotics on free time.
+Still learning📖.
 Feel free to review my repo and profile😆.

 ---